 collaboration with Dr. Martin Nuñez and Dr. Dan Simberloff at the University of Tennessee.
 Jeremy Hayward (PhD student)

-- REU Project for summer 2012: Jeremy will guide a student in an investigation of specificity between native and introduced N-fixing Frankia with native and introduced alder on Isla Victoria, Argentina.
+- REU Project for summer 2012: Jeremy guided Max Reitmann in an investigation of specificity between native and introduced N-fixing Frankia with native and introduced alder on Isla Victoria, Argentina.

 - Jeremy also investigated the roles of biogeographic and phylogenetic similarity as drivers of ectomycorrhizal compatibility.
 This may provide some clues why invasions succeed or fail when moving soils between continents.
 Jeremy finished his Ph.D. -- May 2014 (see Nuñez et al. 2009 Ecology, Nuñez et al. 2013 PLoS One, Hayward et al. 2014 Ecology)

 - Carribean pine was introduced to Puerto Rico and is showing evidence of becoming invasive there.
 Do mycorrhizal fungi in soils contribute to invasion of conifers at distances away from the plantations?
 Which species?
-We also look at the population genetic structure of one of the EMF introduced with the pines, Pisolithus tinctorius.
+We also looked at the population genetic structure of one of the EMF introduced with the pines, Pisolithus tinctorius (Rivera et al. 2013).
 Yazmin Rivera finished her Ph.D. -- May 2012

 - Another study investigates the mycorrhizal associations of Epipactis helleborine, an orchid invading many habitats in North America.